tensorly/tensorly/doc/user_guide/backend.rst

 Context of a tensor
 -------------------

 Different backends have different parameters associated with the tensors.
-For instance, in NumPy mwe traditionally set the dtype when creating an ndarray, while in mxnet we also have to change the *context* (GPU or CPU), with the `ctx` argument.
+For instance, in NumPy we traditionally set the dtype when creating an ndarray, while in mxnet we also have to change the *context* (GPU or CPU), with the `ctx` argument.
 Similarly, in PyTorch, we might want to create a FloatTensor for CPU and a cuda.FloatTensor for GPU.

 To handle this difference, we implemented a `context` function, that, given a tensor, returns a dictionary of values characterising that tensor.
 A function getting a tensor as input and creating a new tensor should use that context to create the new tensor.